paninski-lab/lightning-pose/docs/source/user_guide/training.rst

 where you use the date in which you ran the model.
 Click on the provided link in the terminal, which will look something like `http://localhost:6006/`.
 Note that if you save the model at a different directory, just use that directory after `--logdir`.

+If you train a model using our script `lightning-pose/scripts/train_hydra.py`, a directory will be created with the following structure.
+The default is to save models in a directory called `outputs` inside the Lightning Pose directory; to change this, update the config fields `hydra.run.dir` and `hydra.sweep.dir` with absolute paths of your choosing.

+    /path/to/models/YYYY-MM-DD/HH-MM-SS/
+      ├── tb_logs/
+      ├── video_preds/
+      │   └── labeled_videos/
+      ├── config.yaml
+      ├── predictions.csv
+      ├── predictions_pca_multiview_error.csv
+      ├── predictions_pca_singleview_error.csv
+      └── predictions_pixel_error.csv

+* `tb_logs/`: model weights

+* `video_preds/`: predictions and metrics from videos.
+The config field `eval.test_videos_directory` points to a directory of videos;
+if `eval.predict_vids_after_training` is set to `true`, all videos in the indicated direcotry will be run through the model upon training completion and results stored here.

+* `video_preds/labeled_videos/`: labeled mp4s.
+The config field `eval.test_videos_directory` points to a directory of videos;
+if `eval.save_vids_after_training` is set to `true`, all videos in the indicated direcotry will be run through the model upon training completion and results stored here.

+* `predictions.csv`: predictions on labeled data

+* `predictions_pixel_error.csv`: Euclidean distance between the predictions in `predictions.csv`
+and the labeled keypoints (in `<YOUR_LABELED_FRAMES>.csv`) per keypoint and frame.

+We also compute all supervised losses, where applicable, and store them (per keypoint and frame) in the following csvs:
+* `predictions_pca_multiview_error.csv`: pca multiview reprojection error between predictions and labeled keypoints

+* `predictions_pca_singleview_error.csv`: pca singleview reprojection error between predictions and labeled keypoints